WES Commuter Rail: Rolling stock

 TriMet's fleet of commuter-rail cars consists of three powered cars and one "control trailer", a type of car which isn't powered but has an operating cab at one end and can control the powered car to which it is coupled.
 The trailer can be pulled or pushed.
 The self-propelled diesel cars do not require a locomotive or overhead electrical wires.
 Each of the three powered rail cars seats 74 passengers, while the control trailer seats 80.
 The cars are numbered 1001–1003 (powered) and 2001 (trailer) in TriMet's fleet of vehicles.
 Originally priced at $4 million each prior to cost overruns, the cars are equipped with places for two mobility devices and two hanging bicycle racks, and have enough space for 139 standing passengers.
 In a two-car train, passengers can pass between the two connected cars.
 Interiors of both car types contain high-back seats with blue upholstery.

 Trains on WES were designed to travel at an average speed of 37 mi/h with a top speed of 60 mi/h.
 Each self-propelled car has two Detroit Diesel Series 60 12.7L engines, each of which is rated at 600 horsepower.
-TriMet was required to purchase U.S.-manufactured trains due to federal funding of the commuter line, and purchased from Colorado Railcar, the sole U.S. maker of DMUs that comply with Federal Railroad Administration (FRA) rules.
+TriMet was required to purchase U.S.-manufactured trains due to federal funding of the commuter line, and purchased from Colorado Railcar, which at the time was the sole U.S. maker of DMUs that complied with Federal Railroad Administration (FRA) rules.
 The WES cars and the 35 freight locomotives sharing the track with WES include cab signals as part of a system designed to prevent train-to-train collisions.
 Positive train control is being installed along the line.
 Cars on the line are serviced and maintained by TriMet at the maintenance facility at the southern end of the line in Wilsonville.
 Adjacent to Wilsonville Station, the blue metal structure employs six mechanics.
 The adjacent rail yard is used to store all WES trains when not in service.